Business Strategy Common Business KPI types Warehouse Strategy

 Here's how to make the most of it:

 • If you have your own fleet, implement tracking systems that provide real-time visibility into the location and status of your trucks.
+For example, scannable barcodes or QR codes on shipment docs can speed up check-ins.
 Knowing exactly where your goods are can help you make informed decisions and minimize wait times.

-• Consider using RFID Tags.
+• Consider using RFID Tags, but keep backup processes handy—failure rates can be high if the system isn’t robust.
 RFID (Radio-Frequency Identification) tags can revolutionize your cargo tracking.
 These small devices provide detailed information about your cargo, making it easier to monitor and manage.

 Strategy #5: Cross-Train Personnel